A Derived Decomposition for Equivariant $D$-modules: Introduction

 \subsection{Example: $SL_2$}

 Most of the main features of our results can be seen in the case $G=SL_2$.
-There are two conjugacy classes of cuspidal data: the \emph{Springer datum} $(T,\C)$, where $T$ is a maximal torus of $G$, and the \emph{cuspidal datum} $(G,\cE)$, where $\cE$ is the unique non-trivial local system on the regular nilpotent orbit of $G$.
-In this case Theorem \ref{theoremod} gives a decomposition of the form:
+In that case, there are two cuspidal data: the \emph{Springer datum} $Spr = (T,\C)$, where $T$ is a maximal torus of $G$, and $cusp = (G,\cE)$, where $\cE$ is the unique non-trivial local system on the regular nilpotent orbit of $G$.
+In this case Theorem \ref{maintheorem decomp} gives a decomposition of the form: